 Medical malpractice claims are innately complex and often difficult to fight in court.
 This is because hospitals and medical facilities in West Virginia tend to be owned by powerful corporations backed by legal departments that are often comfortable finding any loophole possible to avoid letting a claim go through.
 To succeed with your claim, you’ll need a medical mistake attorney who’s familiar with complex cases, the loopholes corporations sometimes use, and local and statewide malpractice laws.

-Our legal team at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC is experienced with handling complex medical malpractice cases and we know what evidence and testimony your case requires to succeed.
+Our legal team at DiPiero Simmons McGinley & Bastress, PLLC is experienced with handling complex medical malpractice cases and we know what evidence and testimony your case requires to succeed.
 We have the resources to put together a strong claim.

 In West Virginia, the following information will need to be proven before a medical malpractice claim can be successful: